 Prizm Institute had recently conducted mobile phone repair training in Mumbai for students of a BMC run Government aided school in association with a reputed NGO based in Mumbai, India.
 It was a pleasure for us to train the young school students.
 The students were of class Ninth, while some were from 7th std and 8th std.

 The first day when we started the training, one school teacher of the BMC School told me, “Padh likh kar koi fayda nahi!” which means Education is useless!
 Further he said that this is the type of training which will be more beneficial to students.
 Although I do not fully agree with him on this statement, he meant to say that education should lead to employment.
 That is obviously important!

 The training went on for a period of about 1 month until all the topics were covered.
 The entire mobile repairing course was conducted in Hindi language.
-We tailored almost the entire course to suit the tastes and IQ of these cute students.
+We tailored almost the entire course to suit the persona and IQ of these cute students.

 Feedback of our training

-- Many of the interested students attended class even after working in night shifts or doing household chores thereby indicating their interest and sense of responsibility.
+- Many of the interested students attended the class even after working in night shifts or doing household chores thereby indicating their interest and sense of responsibility.

-- Most of the students should be able to fix atleast the basic to intermediate type faults of mobile phones and tablets.
+- Most of the students should be able to fix atleast the basic to intermediate type faults of all mobile phones and tablets.